 Our emergence from the Chapter 11 Cases has allowed us to significantly reduce our level of indebtedness.
 On the Effective Date, we entered into a \$400.0 million senior secured revolving credit facility, with a \$100.0 million sublimit for the issuance of letters of credit thereunder (or the Exit RCF).
-At July 30, 2021, we had borrowings of \$153.5 million outstanding under the Exit RCF and had utilized \$6.1 million for the issuance of letters of credit in replacement of an existing letter of credit at June 30, 2021.
-As of July 30, 2021, approximately \$243.9 million was available for borrowings or the issuance of letters of credit under the Exit RCF.
-However, the availability of borrowings under the Exit RCF is subject to the satisfaction of certain conditions, including restrictions on borrowings if, after giving effect to any such borrowings and the application of the proceeds thereof, (i) the aggregate amount of Available Cash (as defined in the Exit Revolving Credit Agreement (as defined below)) would exceed \$125.0 million or (ii) the Collateral Coverage Ratio (as defined below) would be less than 2.00 to 1.00 and the aggregate principal amount outstanding under the Exit RCF would exceed \$400.0 million and/or the Total Collateral Coverage Ratio (as defined below) would be less than 1.30 to 1.00.
-The Collateral Coverage Ratio is the ratio of (x) the Collateral Rig Value (as defined in the Exit Revolving Credit Agreement) to (y) the aggregate outstanding principal amount of all Loans and L/C Obligations (both as defined in the Exit Revolving Credit Agreement) thereunder.
-The Total Collateral Coverage Ratio is the ratio of (a) the Collateral Rig Value to (b) the sum of (1) the aggregate outstanding principal amount of the Exit Notes (as defined below), plus (4) the aggregate outstanding principal amount of the Exit Notes (as defined below) after the Effective Date.
+At November 1, 2021, we had borrowings of \$113.5 million outstanding under the Exit RCF and had utilized \$6.1 million for the issuance of letters of credit in replacement of a previously existing letter of credit.
+As of November 1, 2021, approximately \$283.9 million was available for borrowings or the issuance of letters of credit under the Exit RCF.
+However, the availability of borrowings under the Exit RCF is subject to the satisfaction of certain conditions, including restrictions on borrowings if, after giving effect to any such borrowings and the application of the proceeds thereof, (i) the aggregate amount of Available Cash (as defined in the Exit Revolving Credit Agreement (as defined below)) would exceed \$125.0 million or (ii) the Collateral Coverage Ratio (as defined below) mould be less than 2.00 to 1.00 and the aggregate principal amount outstanding under the Exit RCF would exceed \$400.0 million and/or the Total Collateral Coverage Ratio (as defined below) would be less than 1.30 to 1.00.
+The Collateral Coverage Ratio is the ratio of (x) the Collateral Rig Value (as defined in the Exit Revolving Credit Agreement) to (y) the aggregate outstanding principal amount of all Loans and L/C Obligations (both as defined in the Exit Revolving Credit

+Agreement) thereunder.
+The Total Collateral Coverage Ratio is the ratio of (a) the Collateral Rig Value to (b) the sum of (1) the aggregate outstanding principal amount of all Loans and L/C Obligations under the Exit Revolving Credit Agreement, plus (2) the aggregate outstanding principal amount of the Exit Term Loans (as defined below), plus (3) the aggregate outstanding principal amount of the Exit Notes (as defined below), plus (4) the aggregate outstanding principal amount of delayed draw note commitments that may be issued as additional First Lien Notes (as defined below) after the Effective Date.

 We have also historically relied on our cash flows from operations and cash reserves to meet our liquidity needs, which primarily include the servicing of our debt repayments and interest payments, as well as funding our working capital requirements and capital expenditures.
 Our worldwide cash balances are available to finance both our domestic and foreign activities.
 If and when circumstances require, we expect to record the withholding tax impact associated with the potential distribution of earnings of our foreign subsidiaries; however, we have not provided income tax on the outside basis difference of our international subsidiaries as management does not intend to dispose of these subsidiaries and structuring alternatives exist to mitigate any potential liability should a disposition take place.
-As of July 1, 2021, our contractual backlog was \$1.1 billion, of which \$0.4 billion related to the second half of 2021.
-At June 30, 2021, we had cash available for current operations of \$25.6 million.
+As of October 1, 2021, our contractual backlog was \$1.0 billion, of which \$0.2 billion related to the fourth quarter of 2021.
+At September 30, 2021, we had cash available for current operations of \$51.6 million, including \$24.2 million, which is subject to restrictions pursuant to the MMSA.